 Photo of Kaprilik artwork provided by Kim Lundgreen.
 Thanks, Kim!

-April 8, 1946: This is the official general release date for Ziegfeld Follies, although it had already been in release in some markets for several months.
-It had its roadshow premiere in Boston on August 20, 1945.
+April 8, 1946: This is the official general release date for Ziegfeld Follies of 1946, although it had already been in release in some markets for several months.
+The film had its roadshow premiere in Boston on August 20, 1945.

-The film had been in production for over two years, with various numbers filmed then deleted before the final cut was approved.
+Ziegfeld Follies of 1946 had been in production for over two years, with various numbers filmed and then deleted before the final cut was approved.
 Even after that 1945 roadshow premiere, the film underwent further revisions.